Time Reversal, SU(N) Yang-Mills and Cobordisms: Interacting Topological Superconductors/Insulators and Quantum Spin Liquids in 3+1D: Introduction and Summary

 (5) {\bf SET-gapless} or {\bf SET-CFT} (Symmetry-Enriched Topological gapless states, or Symmetry-Enriched Topological CFT): There could be a topologically-ordered CFT, say TO-CFT, that is \emph{not} TO $\otimes$ CFT.
 Different TO-CFTs may not be distinguished by local operator product expansions (OPE), but \emph{only} by correlation functions of \emph{extended operators}, like lines and surfaces.
 Furthermore, such states could also be \emph{symmetry-enriched} (e.g. enriched by unitary symmetries or anti-unitary time-reversal symmetry), just like TO and TQFT can be \emph{symmetry-enriched}.

-The outcome of (4) is, in some sense, related to gapless theories at quantum critical points with enhanced global symmetries (see References in \cite{sachdev2011quantum}, and other recent work \cite{1702.07035-Benini-Hsin-Seiberg, 1703.02426-Senthil}).
-We stress that outcome states of (5) seem to be overlooked.

-Furthermore, what are the sharp distinctions and the justifications of states we outlined as (4) SP-gapless/SP-CFT and (5) SET-gapless/SET-CFT?
+What are the justifications and the sharp distinctions of states that we outlined as (4) SP-gapless/SP-CFT and (5) SET-gapless/SET-CFT?
 How do these (1)-(5) states emerge from our studies of $SU(N)$-SPTs or $SU(N)$ Yang-Mills?
 We leave these questions resonating as our \emph{prelude} into the \emph{overture}.
 In the \emph{finale}, Conclusion (Sec.~\ref{sec:Conclusion}), we will come back to discuss the quantum phases of $SU(N)$ Yang-Mills with topological terms obtained from gauging SPTs in terms of the framework outlined above.

 The convention for our notations is listed in Appendix~\ref{sec:plan-convention}.

 Our article is organized as follows.

 In this work, we start with a {self-contained overview of global symmetries on the UV lattice and IR field theories} in Sec.~\ref{sec:global}.
 We explore the symmetry-protected quantum vacua (SPTs) protected by $SU(N), SU(2), U(1)$, fermion parity and time reversal symmetries, focusing on their topological terms and their complete classifications (some of them are known, while others, primarily involving $SU(N)$ with time reversal, are new to the literature), in Sec.~\ref{10SPT} and Sec.~\ref{sec:SUN-Sym}.
 Then we address how these global symmetry groups and how their topological terms can embed/break into each other, in Sec.~\ref{sec:sym-reduction} and in Sec.~\ref{sec:sym-reduction-SU(N)}.
 By examining the consequences of dynamical gauging of $SU(N)$ symmetry of the above SPTs, we then switch gears to study time-reversal symmetric $SU(N)$ Yang-Mills in Sec.~\ref{sec:SUN-gauge}.
 We conclude in Sec.~\ref{sec:Conclusion}.